 whatever happened to timothy?

 Where did the second generation of believers go?
 What happened to Timothy and Titus, Marcus and Onesimus and the others to whom the doctrine of the new faith had been committed?
 Why did they not write about the affairs of the Church, which we find so prevalent in the epistles of Peter and Paul and John and James and Jude?
 Why did they not leave any testimony at all about the destruction of the Jewish temple and city and nationality?

-The apostle Paul had instructed Timothy, "what you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also" (2 TIMOTHY 2:2), and yet in the following decades we find that the Church was wrangling to find answers to the most basic tenets of its doctrine?
+The apostle Paul had instructed Timothy, "what you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also" (2 TIMOTHY 2:2), and yet in the years which followed we find that the Church was wrangling to find answers to the most basic tenets of its doctrine?
 It is as if they were groping in the dark for something which had been lost.
 Where were all those faithful men Timothy had been charged to teach and entrust the gospel with?
 And why in the following centuries was there a Church hierarchy constructed which had little if any resemblance to the Church of the first century, when the bishopric came to be styled after the Levitical priesthood of the Old Testament rather than like the Home Fellowships written of in ACTS?